I used to walk around ruminating, struggling with inner turmoil and nervousness all the time.

 Research shows that antibiotics can trigger anxiety in animals by disturbing the microbiome.

-But by giving animals lactobacillus fermentum (strain NS9), researchers can reduce the inflammation and reverse the psychological problems brought on by antibiotics, including anxiety-like behaviour (12).
+But by giving animals lactobacillus fermentum, researchers can reduce the inflammation and reverse the psychological problems brought on by antibiotics, including anxiety-like behaviour (12).

-So if you’ve taken a lot of antibiotics over the years, or noticed that your anxiety got worse after taking a course of antibiotics, taking a psychobiotic supplement with lactobacillus fermentum (strain NS9) may be worth a try.
-However, I haven't been able to find a supplement that has that specific strain.
-This supplement contains lactobacillus fermentum but it doesn't say whether it is strain NS9.
+So if you’ve taken a lot of antibiotics over the years, or noticed that your anxiety got worse after taking a course of antibiotics, taking a psychobiotic supplement with lactobacillus fermentum is worth a try.

 8. Bifidobacterium breve